lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 Besides loading a MUST module, no further changes are needed during compilation and linking.

-### Running with MUST
+### Running your Application with MUST

-In order to run with MUST you need to replace the srun command with mustrun:
+In order to run your application with MUST you need to replace the srun command with mustrun:

 ```console
 marie@login$ mustrun -np <number of MPI processes> ./<your binary>